ariefro/exercise-go/readme.md

 ## Description

 In this project, I am learning step-by-step how to design, develop and deploy a backend web service from scratch.
-The service that I am building is a simple bank.
+The service that I am building is a simple transaction.
 It will provide APIs for the frontend to do the following things:

-- Create and manage bank accounts, which are composed of owner’s name, balance, and currency.
+- Create and manage accounts, which are composed of owner’s name, balance, and currency.
 - Perform a money transfer between 2 accounts.
 This should happen within a transaction, so that either both accounts’ balance are updated successfully or none of them are.
-- Record all balance changes to each of the bank accounts.
+- Record all balance changes to each of the accounts.
 So every time some money is added to or subtracted from the account, an account entry record will be created.

 ## Getting Started